-‘Carpool Karaoke’ king Corden to leave CBS late-night show
+‘Carpool Karaoke’ king James Corden leaving late-night show

 LOS ANGELES (AP) — James Corden will be bowing out of his late-night CBS TV show next year.

-Corden told of his decision during the taping of Thursday’s “The Late Late Show,” which he began hosting in 2015.
+Corden announced his decision during the taping of Thursday’s “The Late Late Show,” which he began hosting in 2015.

 In a statement, CBS President and CEO George Cheeks lauded Corden for taking “huge creative and comedic swings,” including the “Carpool Karaoke” videos in which Corden and pop stars including Adele and Paul McCartney performed sing-alongs on the road.

 Corden’s contract was to expire this August, but the London-born actor and writer extended the agreement for another season.
-He will leave the 12:30 p.m.
-Eastern show in spring 2023.
+He will leave the show that airs weeknights at 12:37 a.m.
+Eastern in spring 2023.

 “We wish he could stay longer, but we are very proud he made CBS his American home and that this partnership will extend one more season on ‘The Late Late Show,’” Cheeks said.

 The network had no further comment, including on who might replace Corden.
+The show’s previous host was Craig Ferguson.

-He was considered an unlikely pick when he was named host of “The Late Late Show.”
+Corden was considered an unlikely pick when he was named host of “The Late Late Show.”
 He’d starred in the British sitcom “Gavin & Stacey” and was a Tony Award winner in 2012 for his Broadway performance in “One Man, Two Guvnors,” but wasn’t widely known by U.S. viewers.

-“Carpool Karoake” and other comedy segments including “Crosswalk the Musical” proved popular online, building Corden and the show’s reach beyond its broadcast home.
+“Carpool Karaoke” and other comedy segments including “Crosswalk the Musical” proved popular online, building Corden and the show’s reach beyond its broadcast home.

 He has foreshadowed his decision, including in a December 2020 podcast episode of “Smartless.”
 Corden said he had “an overwhelming feeling that my family has walked to the beat of my drum for a very long time.”

-Note: This story has been corrected to say the show’s airtime is 12:37 a.m.